Culmination Of 18 Months Of Van Life In Mexico

 - $50 – 15GB (30 days)

-But with a Mexican SIM card we can get 3.5GB for just $10 and it’s good for 30 days.
+But with a Mexican SIM card, we can get 3.5GB for just $10, and it’s suitable for 30 days.

-Even with a Mexican SIM card, you can still get messages sent to your Whatsapp, Signal, & Line accounts with your home number.
-Just be sure to select “Keep My Old Number” when these apps ask you if you want to change to your Mexican number.
+Even with a Mexican SIM card, you can still get messages from your WhatsApp, Signal, & Line accounts with your home number.
+Select โKeep My Old Numberโ when these apps ask if you want to change to your Mexican number.

 Google Fi